jdfenton/extract-sql-from-script/README.md

 ## Features

 * Extract queries from a python script into a new document.
-* Replace variable names with test values, maintaining the original text in commented line.
+* Replace variable names with test values, maintaining the original text in an adjacent  comment.
 * Toggle between variable names and test values.
 * Test variable values are defined in a block comment within the query